shadow578/paperless-mobile/README.md

 ## Troubleshooting
 #### Suggestions are not selectable in any of the label form fields
 This is a known issue and it has to do with accessibility features of Android.
-Password managers such as Bitwarden often caused this issue to occur.
+Password managers such as Bitwarden often caused this issue.
 Luckily, this can be resolved by turning off the accessibility features in these apps.
+This could also be observed with apps that are allowed to display over other apps, such as emulations of the dynamic island on android.